Last Updated: July 31, 2024

 Personal Life and Death

-Ameche was married to Honore Prendergast from 1932 until her death in 1986.
-Over the course of their fifty-plus year marriage, they had six children.
+Don was married to Honore Prendergast from 1932 until her death in 1986.
+Over the course of their marriage, they had six children.
 Ameche followed the Roman Catholic faith and was a Republican.
 He supported the campaign of Thomas Dewey in the 1944 United States presidential election and Dwight Eisenhower during the 1952 presidential election.

 From 1946 to 1949, along with a number of other Los Angeles entertainment figures like Bing Crosby and Bob Hope, Ameche owned the Los Angeles Dons of the All-American Football Conference, a rival to the National Football League.
 He was instrumental in forming and leading the ownership group and initially served as the team's president.

 In his mid-80s, Ameche was diagnosed with prostate cancer.
-On December 6, 1993, Ameche died at one of his son's homes in Scottsdale, Arizona at the age of 85.
-He was cremated and his ashes are buried at Resurrection Catholic Cemetery in Asbury, Iowa.
+On December 6, 1993, he passed away at his son Don Jr.'s Scottsdale home at the age of 85.
+Don was cremated, and his ashes are interred at Iowa's Resurrection Catholic Cemetery.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.